5 Maintenance Efficiency Challenges That Cost You Money

 What causes maintenance inefficiency in property management?

-Maintenance inefficiency is caused by reactive workflows, disconnected systems, and lack of control over the vendor lifecycle.
-At scale, these issues lead to delays, higher costs, and increased operational risk across the portfolio.
+Maintenance inefficiency is caused by reactive workflows, disconnected systems, and a lack of control over the vendor lifecycle.
+When credentialing, compliance, and work execution are not governed together, unverified vendors enter the workflow and slow service.
+At portfolio scale, these gaps compound into delays, higher costs, and measurable operational risk across every property.

 How does vendor management impact maintenance performance?